Sony TV Not Connecting to WiFi: Read This FIRST

 2. Wait for 1 minute, then plug your TV back in.

-3. If it doesn’t switch on automatically, press the Power button on the remote or TV itself.
+3. If it doesn’t switch on automatically, press the Power button on the remote or the TV itself.

 4. Once switched on and fully loaded, hold the Up arrow on the remote and at the same time, hold the Power button on the TV until “Reset” appears on-screen.